 Home of “Throwed Rolls” Lambert’s Cafe is a great stop for southern comfort food.
 Besides hot and ready rolls thrown right to the table, you can do classics like chicken fried steak, chicken pot pie or for something a little weird, such as frog legs or chicken livers.

 Address: 1800 W State Hwy J, Ozark, MO 65721

-Dinner is best enjoyed outside.
-The Route 66 Food Truck Park is home to eight food trucks that each have a little something for everyone to enjoy from street tacos and Mediterranean cuisine to vegan options and London pasties.
+Lunch and dinner is best enjoyed outside.
+The Route 66 Food Truck Park is home to a variety of food trucks that each have a little something for everyone to enjoy from street tacos and Mediterranean cuisine to vegan options and London pasties.

 If you’d rather sit inside and eat, you’re in luck.
 The park also has indoor seating for those wishing to get out of the rain, snow or shine and enjoy a meal from the comfort of indoors.

 Finally, end your adventure at Bambino’s Cafe for a plate full of italian food.
 Start off your meal with a bit of bruschetta or plate of toasted ravioli.
 After that, it’s all about the pasta.
 Try everything from fettucini alfredo to baked ziti and spaghetti and meatballs.

 Dine at the Mill & Canyon Grill Restaurant at Dogwood Canyon for lunch by an exquisite waterfall view.
 Choose from fried mushrooms to classics like the bison burger, dogwood salad, and pan-fried trout.

 To take lunch on the go, guests can also order ahead to purchase a picnic lunch to bring on their hike.